José Berríos: Toronto Blue Jays

-In 2022, he was 12–7 with a 5.23 ERA, as hitters batted .288 against him with a .804 OPS, the highest average and OPS in MLB against any qualified pitcher.
+In 2022, Berríos compiled a 12–7 record with a 5.23 ERA, as hitters batted .288 against him with a .804 OPS, the highest average and OPS in MLB against any qualified pitcher.

-On April 3, 2023, Berrios made his 2023 season debut against the Kansas City Royals pitching 5 2/3 allowing nine hits and eight earned runs.
+On April 3, 2023, Berríos made his season debut against the Kansas City Royals, pitching 5 2/3 innings and allowing nine hits and eight earned runs.
 He had a 10-0 record in his first thirteen career starts against the Baltimore Orioles until a 5-3 loss at Camden Yards on August 24.
-He ended the season at 11-12 with a 3.65 ERA with 184 strikeouts in 189 2/3 innings pitched.
+Berríos ended the season with an 11-12 record and3.65 ERA with 184 strikeouts in 189 2/3 innings pitched.

-With the 2024 Toronto Blue Jays, Berríos appeared in 32 games, compiling a 16–11 with 3.60 ERA and 153 strikeouts in 192 1/3 innings pitched.
+With the Blue Jays in 2024, Berríos appeared in 32 games, compiling a 16–11 with 3.60 ERA and 153 strikeouts in 192 1/3 innings pitched.

-On March 27, 2025, Berrios made his 2025 season by becoming the starting pitcher on Opening Day against the Baltimore Orioles.
-He had a rough outing as the starting pitcher, where he pitched five innings, allowed nine hits and six runs while walked two batters and struck out five.
-On April 7, he got his 100th career win as a pitcher as he pitched seven innings, allowed four hits and one run while walking three batters and striking out two batters against the Boston Red Sox.
-He becomes the fifth Puerto Rican-born pitcher to win 100 MLB games.
+On March 27, 2025, Berríos started his 2025 season as the Opening Day starter against the Baltimore Orioles.
+He had a rough outing, where he pitched five innings, allowed nine hits and six runs.
+On April 7, Berríos logged his 100th career win as a pitcher as he pitched seven innings, allowed four hits and one run while walking three batters and striking out two batters against the Boston Red Sox.
+He became the fifth Puerto Rican-born pitcher to win 100 MLB games.

+On March 13, 2026, Berríos was scratched from joining the Puerto Rico national team for the 2026 World Baseball Classic after being flagged with right elbow inflammation in his tournament physical.
+On March 18, manager John Schneider announced that Berríos had been diagnosed with a stress fracture in the elbow and would not be ready for Opening Day.
+On May 20, Berríos underwent Tommy John surgery, ending his season.